Working at Centre for Materials Science and Nanotechnology (SMN)

 - Hand in your office key to your executive officers or to Sentrallageret if working in the chemistry building.

-- Your HR officer Ørjan will send you the Final settlement form.
-Deliver the filled form to Anne Margit Arntzen during the last week of employment.
+- Your HR officer Olga Holmlund or Elin Thoresen will send you the Final settlement form.
+Deliver the filled form to Mari Alnes during your last week of employment.

 - If you are working on a publication you can get a prolonged access to your UiO user and e-mail account.
 Check with your supervisor and executive officer.